dxa4481/cssInjection/README.md

 Next, our attacker forces a load of the victim's CSS, and using the method described above, we steal the sensitive token one charecter at a time.

 On the recieving end, I've defined a service worker that intercepts the requests, and sends them back to the domain via post-message, and then we store the token in local storage for future use.
+You can imagine a back end web server filling this function, and posting back the CSRF token to the attacker domain via web socket or polling.

 ONLY TESTED IN CHROME RIGHT NOW:

 [demo](https://security.love/cssInjection/attacker.html)

 If everything works, after clicking somewhere on the page, you should see the CSRF token exfiltrated one charecter at a time from the victim page.